kren1/testSymExec/scripts/README.md

 * `. setups/kleeLTConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than constrainer
 * `. setups/kleeLTEConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than or equal constrainer
 * `. setups/kleeRangeConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with less than or equal constrainer
+* `. setups/kleeDivisorConstrainerModeB.sh` sets up the experiment for KLLE in Mode B with the divisor constrainer
 * `. setups/crestConstrainersModeB.sh` sets up the experiment for Crest in Mode B with less than constrainer
 * `. setups/fuzzballConstrainersModeB.sh` sets up the experiment for FuzzBALL in Mode B with less than constrainer